ls1intum/Artemis/docs/user/exercises/quiz.rst

                         - Flowchart

-                    - Save button
+                    - Create button: Creates the apollon diagram and opens the edit view.

-                    - Cancel button
+                    - Cancel button: Returns to the apollon list view.

                 - Click the save button to open the Apollon editor

                     .. figure:: quiz/apollon-editor.png
                         :align: center

-                    - Title: Allows to edit the tile of the diagram.
+                    - Back to overview link: Returns to the existing apollon diagram lists.

                     - Crop image to selection: Allows to download the current selection.

                     - Download button: To download the selection.

-                    - Generate a quiz exercise button.

-                    - Save button.
+                    - Title (required): Allows to edit the tile of the diagram.

                     - Modeling field: The items for modeling the diagram will be displayed here.

                     - Elements to Drag and Drop in the Modeling field.

+                    - Close: Returns to the quiz view without saving and creating a question.

+                    - Save Diagram button: Saves the apollon diagram and stays in the edit view.

+                    - Generate a quiz exercise button: Generates a quiz drag-and-drop question and returns to the quiz edit view.

         - **Add Short-Answer Question**